 The White Temple is not located directly in Chaing Rai.
 It situated a bit outside the city, about 14 kilometers south of the city center.
 For getting there on your own from Chiang Rai you can either use TukTuks, Songthaew, taxi or your own scooter.
 TukTuks or taxis cost about 300 baht round trip.
 With the Songthaew from near Nightbazar the ride costs around 20 baht each way.

 Opening hours: Wat Rang Khun opens daily from 8:00 am to 5:00 pm.
 The best time to visit the White Temple is either early in the morning at sunrise, when the temple is kissed by the first rays of sunshine.
 Or in the late afternoon, when the afternoon sun gives way to beautiful light plays.
 Numerous visitors can be expected at any time of the day.

 Entrance Fee: The Admission to the White Temple is not for free anymore.
 The entrance fee currently is 100 Baht per person.
 If you want to admire the temple only from the outside, then you don’t have to pay any entrance fee.

 Day Trips from Chiang Mai

 If you would like to visit this fantastic temple from Chiang Mai, you can also book a day trip from Chiang Mai to the White Temple.
 Although the journey takes about 3 hours, many still join a tour to admire this unique temple.

 Tours can be booked on-site, or if value good customer reviews, tour can also be booked online.
 So far, we had good experiences with the online portal GetyourGuide.
-Here you can browse through a huge selection of excursions and most of the tours can be canceled 24 hours in advance.
+Here you can browse through a gigantic selection of excursions and most of the tours can be canceled 24 hours in advance.